QEST + FORMATS 2026

 Contents of the artifact must include:

-1. A README file, describing in clear and simple steps how to install and use the artifact, how to reproduce the results presented in the paper, and how the files/output produced in the artitfact corresponds to tables and figures in the paper:
+1. A README file, describing in clear and simple steps how to install and use the artifact, how to reproduce the results presented in the paper, and how the files/output produced in the artifact corresponds to tables and figures in the paper:

 • In case network access is required by the artifact, an explanation of when and why it is required should be provided.